O-zzi/QD-CSI/replit.md

 ### Admin Dashboard

-An `/admin` panel provides role-based access (ADMIN, SUPER_ADMIN) for managing CMS content, facilities, pricing, announcements, careers, rules, and gallery images.
-All admin API endpoints are protected and use Zod for validation.
+An `/admin` panel provides role-based access with a 4-tier hierarchy for managing the platform:

+**Role Hierarchy (lowest to highest):**
+1. **USER** - Regular members who can make bookings, register for events, and manage their profile
+2. **EDITOR** - Reception staff with limited admin access:
+   - Can view/manage bookings
+   - Can view members (read-only)
+   - Can process membership applications
+   - Can manage certifications
+   - CANNOT access CMS, site settings, pricing, events, announcements, gallery, or content management
+3. **ADMIN** - Full administrative access to all features including CMS, site settings, facilities, events, and content management
+4. **SUPER_ADMIN** - All admin permissions plus user role management (can promote/demote users)

+The admin navigation menu dynamically shows/hides sections based on the logged-in user's role.
+All admin API endpoints are protected using `isEditorOrAbove` (for EDITOR-accessible routes), `isAdmin` (for ADMIN-accessible routes), and `isSuperAdmin` (for role management routes).
 It includes CRUD operations for dynamic membership tier definitions with configurable properties like discounts and guest passes, and an interface for payment verification.

 ### CMS Image Management